-The Company does not have a history of paying dividends, and it is unlikely that the Company will be in a position to pay dividends in the short to medium term.
+The Company does not have a history of paying dividends and is currently prevented from paying dividends under its financing arrangements, see Section 10.2 "Capital Resources-Borrowings" and Section 11-"Dividends and Dividend Policy", and it is unlikely that the Company will be in a position to pay dividends in the short to medium term.
 The Company anticipates that future earnings will be retained to fund operations, debt service requirements and other corporate needs.
 Accordingly, investors are not likely to receive a return on their investment in the Shares of the Company through the payment of dividends.